rpianezza/GenomeDelta/Manual.md

 # Output files

-- `unmapped.fasta` -\> FASTA containing all the sequences with coverage lower than `--min_cov` (default = 2) and longer than `--min_len`
+- `GD.fasta` -\> FASTA containing all the sequences with coverage lower than `--min_cov` (default = 2) and longer than `--min_len` (default =
-  (default = 1000 bases), merged together if their distance is lower than `--d` (default = 100 bases).
+  1000 bases), merged together if their distance is lower than `--d` (default = 100 bases).

-- `unmapped.bed` -\> Chromosome, starting and ending positions of the sequences collected in `unmapped.fasta`.
+- `GD.bed` -\> Chromosome, starting and ending positions of the sequences collected in `GD.fasta`.

-- `unmapped.blast` -\> Output of the self BLAST of `unmapped.fasta`
+- `GD.blast` -\> Output of the self BLAST of `GD.fasta` against itself.
-  against itself.
   This file is then used by the program to find the repetitive clusters of sequences.

-- `candidates.fasta` -\> Consensus sequences of the repetitive clusters.
+- `GD-candidates.fasta` -\> Consensus sequences of the repetitive
+  clusters.
 Represents a list of candidates of the invading TEs, to be further investigated.

-- `clusters` -\> This folder contains, for each of the repetitive clusters found:
+- `GD-clusters` -\> This folder contains, for each of the repetitive clusters found:

   - a **FASTA** file containing all the sequences clustering together.